1jour1vin

 "An exceptional vintage of incredible elegance!"

-"A soft, almost jasmine-like floral note precedes the wine's subtle hint of red cherry.
-Refined elegance on the palate, slightly underscored by vanilla that softens the invigorating, fresh red currant note.
-The structure is graceful, yet durable and firm.
-Freshness and fruit mingle in this beautiful construction, which shines with concentration and balance."
+"A soft floral note, almost jasmine-like, precedes the subtle red cherry note of this wine.
+With refined elegance, the palate is slightly underscored by vanilla, which softens the invigorating and fresh note of red currant.
+The structure is graceful, yet lasting and firm.
+Freshness and fruit mingle in this beautiful composition, which shines with its concentration and balance.
 (Wine Enthusiast 2020)

-Buy Louis Latour wines at the best price on private sale!
+Buy your Louis Latour wines at the best price in a private sale!

 Rated site